Hardware failure is among the top causes of data loss, resulting in costly operational disruptions, financial losses and reduced productivity.

 Unpatched software or operating systems and aging disk drives are the most common culprits for the biggest data catastrophes.
 Most hard drives that fail do so within three years, on average.
 That means as every year passes, there’s a greater chance of a failure that could devastate your data storage.

-Hardware Malfunction Compared to Other Causes of Data Loss
+Hardware Failure vs. Other Causes of Data Loss

 System failures aren’t the only data killers to consider.
 The most common causes of data loss include: